-The main implication of Theorems~\ref{thm:perturbationdown}--\ref{thm: perturbationup scallop} is that, for a fixed value of the edge density, it is less costly in terms of relative entropy to increase the density of triangles than to decrease the density of triangles.
-Above the ER-line the cost is linear in the distance, below the ER-line the cost is proportional to the $\tfrac23$-power of the distance.
-Propositions~\ref{thm:optimal perturbation1}--\ref{thm:optimal perturbation3} show that the optimal perturbation of the ER-graphon is \emph{global} above the ER-line and also below the ER-line when the edge density is less than or equal to $\tfrac{1}{2}$, whereas it is \emph{local} below the ER-line when the edge density is larger than $\tfrac{1}{2}$.
+The main implication of Propositions~\ref{thm:optimal perturbation1}--\ref{thm:optimal perturbation3} is that the optimal perturbation of the Erd\H{o}s-R\'enyi graphon is \emph{global} above the ER line and also below the ER line when the edge density is less than or equal to $\tfrac{1}{2}$, whereas it is \emph{local} below the ER line when the edge density is larger than $\tfrac{1}{2}$.